Gillick: Breakdown by area

 The Tithe Applotment Books of a generation earlier indicate that all those families were in the same area then.
 Nineteenth century records show the (Mc)Gillicks to have been then almost exclusively in the Cavan-Meath area.

 Frequency of the name in Ireland

 In Robert Matheson's Special Report on Surnames in Ireland is a list showing names having five entries or upwards in the Birth Indexes of 1890.
-In this list the name (Mc)Gillick appears nine times for the whole of Ireland—eight instances being in Co.
-Cavan and one in the Province of Munster.
+In this list the name (Mc)Gillick appears nine times for the whole of Ireland—eight instances being in County Cavan and one in the province of Munster.

 MacLysaght felt that the majority of the (Mc)Gillicks in Connacht and Munster, separated from others of their name who had migrated east, most likely reverted to their original surname of Burke.
 Presently, apart from instances of families of the name who have moved to Dublin or other large urban centers, the name (Mc)Gillick is practically unknown in Ireland outside the Cavan-Meath area, and even there the name is now very rare due, in large part, to 19th century emigration to England, Scotland, and North America.